Goodlinux/zipsme/README.md

  After the install script has created the database,
  it will display a link to the admin section (located at http://go/admin.php).
- You can now log in with the username/password combination that you entered into the ZIPSME_ADMIN_USER and  ZIPSME_ADMIN_PASSWORD variables.
+ You can now log in with the username/password combination from your LDAP.
+ You can create, delete or update shortcuts only if you are connected to the ldap
+ but you can use the shortcuts even if you have not create them or without connecting.

  Enjoy!